Cubs vs. Brewers MLB Betting Odds, Trends & Prediction

 Brewers are 8-3 SU in their last 11 games at home

-Brewers are 6-2 SU in their last 8 games against an opponent in the National League Central Division
+Brewers are 7-3 SU in their last 10 games played on a Wednesday when playing at home

 Cubs vs. Brewers MLB BETTING PREDICTION

 Take the under.
-The total under is 6-2 in the Cubs’ last eight games overall, is 5-1 in their last six road games and has cashed in four out of their last five games when facing an opponent from the National League Central.
-On the other side, the under is 5-2 in the Brewers’ last seven games overall, is 8-2 in their last 10 games against the Cubs and is 4-1 in their last five games played in the month of May.
+The under is 5-2 in the Cubs’ last seven road games, is 5-1 in their last six games played on a Wednesday and cashed in eight out of their last 11 games against Milwaukee.
+On the other side, the total has gone under in five out of Milwaukee’s last seven games played at home on a Wednesday.

 Cubs vs. Brewers MLB Playoffs Prediction: UNDER 7.5